Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

 #### Prerequisites

-At least one Cloudinary file is assigned to the PIM product.
+At least one Cloudinary file has been assigned to the PIM product.

 #### Procedure